 Frozen shoulder is characterized by pain and stiffness in the shoulder joint as a result of inflammation and fibrosis of the shoulder capsule.
 It is common after 40 years of age and women are at higher risk than men.
 It is also called adhesive capsulitis; some people think that its arthritis but both conditions are unrelated.
 In most of the cases, there is less synovial fluid in the joints, pain can be severe that person cannot even able to move the shoulder.
 There are three stages of frozen shoulder;

-Freezing- this is the first stage of frozen shoulder, this stage starts with slight pain in shoulder and pain gets worse, up to the level of joint range restriction.
+Freezing- this is the first stage of frozen shoulder, this stage starts with slight pain in the shoulder and pain gets worsen, up to the level of joint range restriction.
 This stage typically lasts from 8 weeks to 9 months.

-Frozen- In the second stage, pain becomes less but the stiffness remains the same or it increases more.
+Frozen- in the second stage pain becomes less but the stiffness remains the same or it increases more.
 Major daily life activities can be difficult because of so much restriction of joint range of motion.
-Frozen stage lasts from 4 to 6 months.
+The frozen stage lasts from 4 to 6 months.

 What are the causes of frozen shoulder?